haithcockce/learning-stuff/docs/training/infiniband-overview.md

 As noted earlier, RDMA allows direct communication with hardware from userspace.
 Several entities exist to facilitate direct hardware communication.

+- _Host Channel Adapter_ (HCA), dedicated hardware which enables the RDMA protocol and operates like a Network Interface Card specialized for RDMA.
+Often referred to as just Channel Adapter (CA).
 - Via the verbs interface, create an _Infiniband Context_, a structure which aggregates info about an IB device.
   - Userspace version `ibv_context` aggregates device and device operations
   - Kernelspace version, `ib_ucontext` maintains the kernelspace bits of the context such as what verbs can be associated with the device.